MkMunich/SniffUART/README.md

 RX to CB3S RXD1 pin 15	// so this adapter will record the messages sent by CB3S to Tucy MCU (Name this port 'CB3S' in port settings)

-Connect the first USB serial adapter as follows:
+Connect the second USB serial adapter as follows:
-Gnd to CB3S GND
+Gnd to CB3S GND	// needed to have a common ground!

 RX to CB3S TXD1 pin 16	// so this adapter will record the messages sent by Tucy MCU to CB3S (Name this port 'MCU' in port settings)